Primary Care News Updates – November 2024

 Walking Together, Learning Together – Cultural Awareness and Cultural Safety training

 If you work in health and haven’t participated in recent cultural awareness training – don’t miss out!
-‘Walking Together, Learning Together’ cultural awareness experience for health professionals – an opportunity for your whole team!
-Hosted in Maroochydore, this training, will help participants extend their knowledge about Aboriginal and Torres Strait Islander history and culture, explore how attitudes and values can influence perceptions, assumptions and behaviours in a clinical setting, and discuss key ways the entire healthcare team can be more culturally aware.
+‘Walking Together, Learning Together’ is a unique cultural awareness experience for health professionals – an opportunity for your whole team!
+Hosted in Maroochydore, this training will help participants extend their knowledge about Aboriginal and Torres Strait Islander history and culture, explore how attitudes and values can influence perceptions, assumptions and behaviours in a clinical setting, and discuss key ways the entire healthcare team can be more culturally aware.
 Register now for the 29 November RACGP accredited training in Maroochydore.

-Indigenous Health Incentive Update
+Indigenous Health Incentive (IHI) payment changes

-IHI payment changes – Over 3 years there has been a gradual decrease in registration payments, and increased payments associated with regular MBS patient consultations, meaning: there is not a payment when an IHI patient registration payments when a patient receives a lifetime registration, from 1 January 2025 Tier 2 outcome payments will double to $300.
-You’ll still get a registration payment for patients who receive a 2024 registration only.
+There will still be a registration payment for patients who receive a 2024 registration only.
 That is, those who gave consent between 1 January and 31 October 2024 and the registration is processed by 31 January 2025.
-Read more about the changes to the Practice Incentives Program.

-Sunshine Coast Health’s Minor Injury and Illness Clinic Caloundra Extended hours
+Sunshine Coast Health’s Minor Injury and Illness Clinic Caloundra extended hours

 The Minor Injury and Illness Clinic at Caloundra Health Service now has extended hours.
-The facility is now open from 8.00am to 10:00pm, Monday to Sunday, to help support the demand from working families after 5pm.
+The facility is now open from 8.00am to 10.00pm, Monday to Sunday, to help support the demand from working families after 5pm.
 Located at the Caloundra Health Service, 2 West Terrace Caloundra.
 Free parking onsite.
 Learn more.

 Health Workforce Scholarship program now open

-Scholarships or bursaries are available for medical, nursing/midwifery, dental, allied health and Aboriginal and Torres Strait Islander health workers providing primary health care services in rural and remote Queensland in private practice, an Aboriginal Medical Service (AMS), Aboriginal Community Controlled Health Services (ACCHS) or a non-government or not-for-profit organisation.
+Scholarships or bursaries are available for medical, nursing/midwifery, dental, allied health and Aboriginal and Torres Strait Islander health workers providing primary healthcare services in rural and remote Queensland in private practice, an Aboriginal Medical Service (AMS), Aboriginal Community Controlled Health Services (ACCHS) or a non-government or not-for-profit organisation.
 Learn more.

 New milestones achieved in medication safety